sanikasurose/typing-test/README.md

   - Manages user input and program flow

 - **`engine.py`**
-  - Contains all typing logic and state management
+  - Contains all typing logic and session state
-  - Tracks keystrokes, mistakes, and timing
+  - Tracks keystrokes, mistakes, and per-character errors
+  - Records timing between key presses
-  - Calculates WPM and accuracy
+  - Calculates WPM, accuracy, and analytics
   - Determines when a typing session is finished

 This separation keeps the codebase clean, readable, and easy to extend.